CESNET/du-docs/docs/overview.md

 layout: article
 title: Container Platform Overview
 permalink: /docs/overview.html
-key: matlab
+key: overview
 aside:
   toc: true
 sidebar:
   nav: docs
 ---

 Our container platform is based on [Kubernetes orchestrator](https://kubernetes.io/) and [docker](https://hub.docker.com/) container images.
 We addopted [rancher](https://rancher.com) Kubernetes distribution so our platform UI is available through [Rancher Dashboard](https://rancher.cloud.e-infra.cz).
 Currently, the platform is built on Linux and x86\_64 binary architecture (no Arm or Microsoft Windows is possible), we provide GPU accelerators (currently NVIDIA only), and SSD storage.
-Soon, we will provide also InifniBand 100Gbps interconnect fabrics.
+Soon, we will provide also InfiniBand 100Gbps interconnect fabrics.

 In general, this platform can be used for almost anything starting with a simple web application, see [hello world](/docs/kubectl-helloworld.html) example, continuing to running whole remote desktop, see e.g., [ansys](/docs/ansys.html) application, or running complex workflow pipeline, see e.g., [nextflow](/docs/nextflow.html).